 - A Domain Name System (DNS) server - A Network Time Service (NTS) server - One administrative client computer network connected to the TOE in the role of an Administrative Computer.
-It must contain: - A Simple Network Management Protocol (SNMP) tool that supports SNMPv3 for reading and writing objects - o A web browser - One or both of the following: - o A Lightweight Directory Access Protocol (LDAP) server - o A Windows domain controller/Kerberos server - A Syslog server - A Windows Internet Name Service (WINS) server
+It must contain a web browser. - One or both of the following: - o A Lightweight Directory Access Protocol (LDAP) server - o A Windows domain controller/Kerberos server - A Syslog server - A Windows Internet Name Service (WINS) server